tursodatabase/libsql-c/examples/sync/README.md

 # Sync

-This example demonstrates how to use libsql with a synced database (local file synced with a remote database).
+This example demonstrates how to use libSQL with a synced database (local file synced with a remote database).

 ## Building